-Sound Underwriting: We consider underwriting standards to be broadly in line with those of international peers.
-BOIG's risk profile benefits from the improved operating environment.
-Its loan book is skewed towards loans to households (about 60% of total loans; mainly lower-risk residential mortgage loans).
-Higher-risk exposures, such as commercial real estate and residential property development (about 10%), should remain a small proportion of total loans.
+Sound Underwriting: BOIG's risk profile benefits from improved underwriting standards that are broadly in line with international peers, and risk granularity from a high share of loans to households (around 60% of total loans at end-2024; mainly lower-risk residential mortgage loans).
+Higher-risk exposures such as commercial real estate and residential property development (less than 10% of total loans) and acquisition finance should remain a small proportion of the overall loan book.

-Continued Asset Quality Improvement: BOIG has been reducing its stock of impaired loans (Stage 3) in recent years through workouts and portfolio sales.
-Its impaired loans ratio reduced to 2.1% at end-2024 (end-2023: 2.9%), in line with the European average of about 2%.
-We expect the ratio to be maintained below 3% in the near term due to controlled inflows of new impaired loans, sound loan growth, and the bank's active management of the stock.
+Continued Asset-Quality Improvement: The bank has been reducing its stock of impaired loans (Stage 3) in recent years through workouts and portfolio sales.
+Its impaired loans ratio reduced to 2.1% at end-2024 (end-2023: 2.9%).
+Fitch Ratings expects the ratio to be maintained comfortably below 3% in the near term due to controlled inflows of new impaired loans and the bank's active management of the stock.

 Sound Profitability: BOIG's profitability is supported by its reasonably diversified business model and leading market position in Ireland.
 We expect operating profit to decline from an exceptionally high level in 2023 and 2024 as interest rates fall.
-However, it will stabilise above 3% of risk-weighted assets (RWAs) in 2025 (2024: 3.8%), supported by a still-high interest margin and contained operating costs.
+However, it should stabilise at around 3% of risk-weighted assets in 2025 (2024: 3.8%), supported by a still positive rate environment and contained operating costs and loan impairment charges.

-Solid Capitalisation: The group's risk-weighted and unweighted capital ratios are sound.
-We expect its fully loaded common equity Tier 1 (CET1) ratio to be maintained around 14.5% in 2025 and 2026, comfortably above its 11.3% requirement, and in line with the group's medium-term target of above 14%.
-Capital encumbrance by unreserved impaired loans (9% of CET1 capital at end-2024), is low and has significantly reduced (end-2021: 28%) as impaired loans have decreased.
+Solid Capitalisation: We expect the group's fully loaded common equity Tier 1 (CET1) ratio to be maintained at around 14.5% in 2025 and 2026, comfortably above its regulatory requirement of 11.4%, and in line with its medium-term target of above 14%, helped by sustained sound internal capital generation and despite potentially higher capital distribution.
+Capital encumbrance by unreserved impaired loans (9% of CET1 capital at end-2024) is low and has significantly reduced (end-2021: 28%) as impaired loans have decreased.

-Stable Funding: The group has a strong retail-banking franchise and access to a stable and granular deposit base, particularly in its home market.
-Non-interest-bearing current account balances make up a large portion of customer deposits.
-The group has proven and diversified access to the wholesale markets, which it regularly taps, principally for minimum requirement for own funds and eligible liabilities (MREL) purposes, given the high quantity of customer deposits.
-The liquidity buffer is sound and supported by contingent access to liquidity through various central bank facilities.
+Stable Funding: The group has a strong retail banking franchise and access to a stable and granular deposit base, particularly in its home market.
+Non-interest-bearing current account balances make up a large proportion of total customer deposits.
+The group has proven and diversified access to wholesale markets, which it regularly taps, principally for minimum requirement for own funds and eligible liabilities (MREL) purposes, given abundant customer deposits.
+The bank's liquidity buffer is sound.